-If pleated midi isn’t your thing you can achieve a similar effect with a sequined pencil skirt.
+If a pleated midi isn’t your thing – achieve a similar effect with a sequined pencil skirt.
 Just don’t get one too short for an office affair … these skirts are statement enough without all the leg.
-For an office occasion I would opt for a simple black top and classic black pumps.
+For an office occasion, I would opt for a simple black top and classic black pumps.

 Pencil Skirt Statements